Capital One Financial Corp Reduces Holdings in Vanguard Value ETF (NYSEARCA:VTV)

-Capital One Financial Corp lessened its holdings in Vanguard Value ETF (NYSEARCA:VTV) by 32.7% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 29,949 shares of the company’s stock after selling 14,561 shares during the period.
-Capital One Financial Corp’s holdings in Vanguard Value ETF were worth $4,054,000 at the end of the most recent reporting period.
+Capital One Financial Corp lowered its stake in Vanguard Value ETF (NYSEARCA:VTV) by 32.7% during the third quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 29,949 shares of the company’s stock after selling 14,561 shares during the quarter.
+Capital One Financial Corp’s holdings in Vanguard Value ETF were worth $4,054,000 as of its most recent filing with the SEC.

-Other hedge funds have also added to or reduced their stakes in the company.
-Jones Financial Companies Lllp lifted its stake in Vanguard Value ETF by 1.9% in the 2nd quarter.
-Jones Financial Companies Lllp now owns 70,897,257 shares of the company’s stock valued at $9,773,886,000 after buying an additional 1,319,968 shares in the last quarter.
-Morgan Stanley lifted its stake in shares of Vanguard Value ETF by 3.9% during the 2nd quarter.
-Morgan Stanley now owns 24,559,958 shares of the company’s stock worth $3,376,012,000 after purchasing an additional 920,746 shares during the period.
-LPL Financial LLC boosted its stake in Vanguard Value ETF by 4.8% in the 2nd quarter.
-LPL Financial LLC now owns 5,530,741 shares of the company’s stock worth $760,256,000 after buying an additional 254,160 shares during the last quarter.
-MEMBERS Trust Co grew its holdings in Vanguard Value ETF by 105.8% in the 3rd quarter.
-MEMBERS Trust Co now owns 5,503,742 shares of the company’s stock valued at $757,424,000 after buying an additional 2,830,070 shares during the period.
-Finally, Wells Fargo & Company MN increased its stake in shares of Vanguard Value ETF by 7.0% during the 2nd quarter.
-Wells Fargo & Company MN now owns 5,209,215 shares of the company’s stock valued at $716,059,000 after acquiring an additional 339,779 shares during the last quarter.
+A number of other institutional investors also recently added to or reduced their stakes in VTV.
+Jones Financial Companies Lllp lifted its holdings in Vanguard Value ETF by 1.9% in the 2nd quarter.
+Jones Financial Companies Lllp now owns 70,897,257 shares of the company’s stock valued at $9,773,886,000 after purchasing an additional 1,319,968 shares in the last quarter.
+Morgan Stanley grew its holdings in Vanguard Value ETF by 3.9% in the 2nd quarter.
+Morgan Stanley now owns 24,559,958 shares of the company’s stock valued at $3,376,012,000 after buying an additional 920,746 shares during the period.
+LPL Financial LLC increased its stake in shares of Vanguard Value ETF by 4.8% during the 2nd quarter.
+LPL Financial LLC now owns 5,530,741 shares of the company’s stock valued at $760,256,000 after acquiring an additional 254,160 shares during the last quarter.
+MEMBERS Trust Co lifted its holdings in shares of Vanguard Value ETF by 105.8% during the 3rd quarter.
+MEMBERS Trust Co now owns 5,503,742 shares of the company’s stock worth $757,424,000 after acquiring an additional 2,830,070 shares during the period.
+Finally, Wells Fargo & Company MN boosted its position in shares of Vanguard Value ETF by 7.0% in the second quarter.
+Wells Fargo & Company MN now owns 5,209,215 shares of the company’s stock worth $716,059,000 after acquiring an additional 339,779 shares during the last quarter.

 Vanguard Value ETF (the Fund) is an exchange-traded share class of Vanguard Value Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Prime Market Value Index (the Index).
 The Index is a diversified index of value stocks of predominantly large United States companies.